jDavidZapata/Babynamesuggestion/README.md

 * [Sources](#sources)

 ## General info
 This project is a Web Applications witch lets users search for and suggest names.
-Suugestions are saved in a database and the meaning of the name can be searched in 5 different web sites.
+Suggestions are saved in a database and the meaning of the name can be searched in 5 different web sites.

 ## Technologies